Parvathy Thiruvothu: Established actress (2013–2018)

-Parvathy had two releases in 2017.
-The first was Take Off, directed by Mahesh Narayan.
-The film also stars Kunchacko Boban and Fahadh Faasil.
-Celebrities praised the movie, including actor Kamal Haasan.
-The film was screened at international festivals, including the International Film Festival of India and the International Film Festival of Kerala.
-The film ran for over 125 days in theatres.
-Parvathy's performance was highly acclaimed.
-She went on to win IFFI Best Actor Award (Female), becoming the first ever Indian film actress to win the silver peacock award.
-She was also nominated for National Film Award for Best Actress, where she lost to Sridevi in the final round.
-She, went on to win her first National Film Award – Special Mention a second Kerala State Film Award for Best Actress and her second Filmfare Award for Best Actress - Malayalam.
-She made her Bollywood debut opposite Irrfan Khan in Qarib Qarib Singlle in 2017.
+Take Off, released in 2017, was one of the major performances in Parvathy's career.
+Directed by Mahesh Narayan and starring Kunchacko Boban and Fahadh Faasil, the film received widespread acclaim, with praise from celebrities like Kamal Haasan.
+The film was screened at international festivals, including the International Film Festival of India and the International Film Festival of Kerala, and enjoyed a theatrical run of over 125 days.
+Parvathy's performance earned her the IFFI Best Actor Award (Female), making her the first Indian actress to win the Silver Peacock award.
+She was also nominated for the National Film Award for Best Actress, where she lost to Sridevi in the final round but won her first National Film Award – Special Mention.
+She also secured her second Kerala State Film Award for Best Actress and another Filmfare Award for Best Actress – Malayalam.
+Parvathy made her Bollywood debut in 2017, starring opposite Irrfan Khan in the romantic comedy Qarib Qarib Singlle.
+Directed by Tanuja Chandra, the film follows the journey of two contrasting individuals who meet through a dating app and embark on a road trip across India.
+The film was well-received for its refreshing take on relationships, and Parvathy's performance as Jaya, a reserved widow, was praised for bringing emotional depth and authenticity to her character.
+This film marked an important milestone in her career, showcasing her ability to transition into Hindi cinema seamlessly while maintaining her signature style of acting.